External COR Auditor for Construction Companies (BCCSA)

 Program & Documentation

-• Health and Safety Policy in place and signed
+Health and Safety Policy signed and current

 • Defined roles and responsibilities